 Much as we wish it weren’t so, kids don’t learn to write by osmosis.
 They need your instruction, guidance, and feedback.

-3. Teach Writing Weekly during Your Homeschool Year
+3. Teach Writing Every Week During Your Homeschool Year

 Parental involvement is the key.